Open Field Author Steven Petrow Says This is What Princess Kate’s Diagnosis Can Teach All of Us About “Cancer Etiquette”

 Soon after the princess’s disclosure, I posted a Snoopy cartoon on my Facebook feed; it read: “Be the reason someone feels welcome, seen, heard, valued, loved, and supported.”
 That is the greatest gift any of us can give or receive.
 Even better, it’s free and can be shared freely.

-Steven Petrow is a contributing columnist with The Washington Post and the author of The Joy You Make to be published Maria Shriver’s imprint, The Open Field, in September.
-He’s also written three books about modern manners and his TED Talk on civility has been viewed nearly two million times.
+Steven Petrow is a contributing columnist with The Washington Post and the author of The Joy You Make to be published Maria Shriver’s imprint, The Open Field—You can read an excerpt from his book in our nonfiction book club, Get Lit He’s also written three books about modern manners and his TED Talk on civility has been viewed nearly two million times.